 Delivering the Notice

 The landlord should try to give the notice to the tenant or someone in the tenant's family over the age of 14.
-If the landlord has tried that, he or she may post a copy of the notice in an obvious place on the rented premises and mail a copy to the tenant's last known address, or send it by registered mail.
+If the landlord has tried that, they may post a copy of the notice in an obvious place on the rented premises and mail a copy to the tenant's last known address, or send it by registered mail.
 However, if the tenant acknowledges that they actually received the notice, it does not matter what method of service the landlord used.
 Wis.
-Stat 704.21(1) & (5)
+Stats.
+704.21(1) & (5)

-Responding to the notice
+Responding to the Notice

+Never ignore an eviction notice!
+(Unless it is an email hoax.)
 Once you receive a 5-, 14-, or 30-day notice, you have three options: